EIP Application Form - Winter 2024

 - An internship / industrial practicum may begin in September, January or May and continue for 4, 8, 12 or 16 months (you may only begin 16 month internships in May).

-- The duration of each term must be set by the employer (between 12 and 16 weeks per term).
+- The duration of each term must be set by the employer.

 - You must return to complete your studies at McGill University after the internship.
 Internship students will receive an automatic extension for the completion of their studies.

-- At the end of each work term, you will be required to submit an evaluation and a written report of your work experience.
+- At the end of each work term, you will be required to submit an evaluation and complete an experiential learning assignment.

 - Note: You may find your own internship independently.
 Contact us if you are planning on accepting a position that you would like to register as an internship.